evhub/coconut/DOCS.md

 ### Code Passthrough

-Coconut supports the ability to pass arbitrary code through the compiler without being touched, for compatibility with other variants of Python, such as [Cython](http://cython.org/).
+Coconut supports the ability to pass arbitrary code through the compiler without being touched, for compatibility with other variants of Python, such as [Cython](http://cython.org/) or [Mython](http://mython.org/).
 Anything placed between `\(` and the corresponding close paren will be passed through, as well as any line starting with `\\`, which will have the additional effect of allowing indentation under it.

 ##### Example